Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 01.37.11 UTC
+- WIB: Kamis, 2 Oktober 2025 02.20.32 UTC
-- WITA: Kamis, 2 Oktober 2025 02.37.11 UTC
+- WITA: Kamis, 2 Oktober 2025 03.20.32 UTC
-- WIT: Kamis, 2 Oktober 2025 03.37.11 UTC
+- WIT: Kamis, 2 Oktober 2025 04.20.32 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: funny
+Kategori: inspirational